suchsoak/ecoeats/README.md

 >[!NOTE]
-> This project is close
+> This project is closed

 # What is ecoeats